kshitij-404/MERN-E-Commerce-Website/README.md

 # MERN E-COMMERCE WEBSITE

-This is a E-Commerce Website based on the MERN stack.
+This is an E-Commerce Website based on the MERN stack.

 # Install Dependencies